tarsmachine/tarsmachine.github.io/index.md

 #### Mission

 Our mission is to build a virtual network that empowers people to create real emotional connections with friends in automated animated identities.
-Like Ready Player One with AI.
+Like Ready Player One meets AI.

 <img src="images/screen.png" alt="sample image" width="400" height="500">